Monday, November 7, 2016

 GK: Fabien Barthez (France)

 Fabien Barthez is France's most decorated goalkeeper.
+He had 87 caps for "Les Bleus" between 1994 and 2006.
 He won the World Cup in 1998 at home and then, the European Championship two years later.
-Barthez is France's most capped player in the World Cup, with 17 appearances at the finals.
-For domestic football, he played with Toulouse, Marseille, AS Monaco, Manchester United and Nantes.
+Barthez is France's most capped player in the FIFA World Cup, with 17 appearances at the finals.
+For domestic club football, he also played with Toulouse, Marseille, AS Monaco, Manchester United and Nantes.
 He also won Champions League medal with Marseille in 1993.

 Fabien Barthez